Top Quark Physics at the Tevatron

 Not all of the elementary particles participate in all three interaction forces.
-The photons couple to the electric charge, so neutrinos do not participate in the electromagnetic interaction because they carry no electric charge.
+The photons couple to the electric charge, so neutrinos, for example, do not participate in the electromagnetic interaction.
 The gluons couple to the color charge.
 Only quarks carry color charge and participate in the strong interaction.
 All the quarks and leptons can participate in the weak interaction.
 The gauge bosons can interact subject to these same constraints.
 Gluons carry color and can self-interact.
-Similarly $W$- and $Z$-bosons can interact with each other.
-The electrically charged $W$-boson can couple to the photon.
+Similarly $W$ and $Z$ bosons can interact with each other.
+The electrically charged $W$ boson can couple to the photon.

-In its simplest form the $SU(3)\times SU(2)\times U(1)$ symmetries of the SM predict that all the elementary particles and the gauge bosons are massless, which is clearly discrepant with experimental observations.
-The simplest way to remedy this is to introduce a scalar field that breaks the $SU(2)\times U(1)$ electroweak symmetry and introduces mass terms into the SM Lagrangian by acquiring a non-zero vacuum expectation value, $v=246\:\gev$.
-The physical manifestation of this scalar field is known as the Higgs boson, $H^{0}$, which imparts mass to the $W$- and $Z$-bosons via gauge interactions, and to the quarks and leptons via Yukawa interactions.
-The electroweak gauge interactions establish a well defined relationship between the Higgs vacuum expectation value and the masses of the $W$- and $Z$-bosons.
+In the simplest form of the SM, the $SU(3)\times SU(2)\times U(1)$ symmetries predict that all the elementary particles and the gauge bosons are massless, which is clearly discrepant with experimental observations.
+The easiest way to remedy this is to introduce a scalar field whose vacuum state breaks the $SU(2)\times U(1)$ electroweak symmetry.
+With a non-zero vacuum expectation value, $v=246\:\gev$, this field, called the Higgs field, imparts mass to the $W$ and $Z$ bosons via gauge interactions, and to the quarks and leptons via Yukawa interactions.
+The electroweak gauge interactions establish a well defined relationship between the Higgs vacuum expectation value and the masses of the $W$ and $Z$ bosons.
 The quark and lepton masses are linearly proportional to a Yukawa coupling, $Y_{q,\ell}$, and the Higgs vacuum expectation value.